 With several large ensembles to choose from, wind and percussion students can explore a range of opportunities for immersive performance experiences.

 The University of Michigan Symphony Band is a leader of the wind band movement in America.
 Through recordings and performances in prestigious venues such as New York’s Carnegie Hall, Walt Disney Concert Hall in Los Angeles, Beijing’s National Center for the Performing Arts, and Milan’s La Scala , the U-M Symphony Band is known for its professional quality of performance and keen sense of “trailblazing” in building repertoire.The Symphony Band splits into chamber groups for one concert each term, allowing the musicians to improve communications between instrument sections, helping to build a more cohesive band when they again rehearse as a full ensemble.
 The Chamber Winds perform both standard and modern works.
 Visit the Symphony Band Youtube channel to watch them perform.

 Courtney Snyder, conductor

-Concert Band provides large ensemble performance experiences in a wide range of musical styles and periods for all wind and percussion performers at U-M. The music performed varies from term to term and is selected to provide a challenging opportunity for musical growth.
+Concert Band provides large ensemble performance experiences in a wide range of musical styles and periods for all wind and percussion performers at U-M. The music performed includes works for both chamber and large ensemble works and is selected to provide challenging opportunities for musical growth.
 The Concert Band performs three concerts per semester.
 See the recent “Let Woman Choose Her Sphere” concert.

 Primarily for non-music majors who desire a concert band experience, the University and Campus Bands are open to the entire U-M community and offer a great opportunity to enjoy an immersive musical experience and to learn from SMTD’s renowned faculty.
 The University Band is the most advanced non-music-major band and placement is by audition.
 Campus Band is open to any student with experience.
 Piano, harp and string bass players are encouraged to participate.
 Rehearsals take place in Revelli Hall, located near Michigan Stadium.